Temporary protected status: Impact

 Registrants who are poised to potentially lose TPS if it is terminated for their country and not continued based on an injunction have a number of options.
-Salvadorian official Roberto Lorenzana (Note: See "Roberto Lorenzana" (2016)) estimates that about half will be eligible to apply for permanent residence.
+Salvadoran official Roberto Lorenzana (Note: See "Roberto Lorenzana" (2016)) estimates that about half will be eligible to apply for permanent residence.
 Many are expected to stay in the United States illegally.
 However, those who do choose to stay in the United States illegally are expected to be much easier to deport than most undocumented immigrants because their home and workplace are known to the government through the application process for temporary protected status.

-César Ríos of the Salvadorean Migrant Institute estimates that, at most, 15% of Salvadorians with temporary protected status will return to El Salvador if their status terminates.
+César Ríos of the Salvadoran Migrant Institute estimates that, at most, 15% of Salvadorans with temporary protected status will return to El Salvador if their status terminates.
 Some have considered moving to Canada.
 The government of El Salvador has been in conversation with the government of Qatar about some of those formerly under temporary protected status working in Qatar temporarily.

 The United States has made an agreement with El Salvador to limit the number of deportation flights to eight a week, each with a maximum capacity of 135 people.
-This puts the maximum number of deportations at 56,000 Salvadoreans a year.
+This puts the maximum number of deportations at 56,000 Salvadorans a year.
 (Note: ICE typically utilizes only eight airplanes for deportation worldwide, at a cost of $8,410 per flight-hour in 2015.)

 Business owners and local governments in the United States have expressed concern about the economic impact of possibly enforcing TPS terminations on industries which depend on workers in the United States under temporary protected status.
 Deportation is expected to cause disruption in El Salvador and increase illegal immigration from El Salvador to the United States.